Why Debts Discharged in Bankruptcy Are Not Taxable Income

 A forgiven or canceled debt is one where the creditor agrees to or is prohibited from pursuing you for the money.
 You no longer owe it.
 These debts are usually not considered income if that happens as part of a bankruptcy proceeding, but "usually" is the key word here.

-The rules change if you have debts forgiven outside of bankruptcy, but in some cases you don't have to report these as income either.
+The rules change if you have debts forgiven outside of bankruptcy, but in some cases, you don't have to report these as income either.

-Debts Canceled in Bankruptcy
+How to File Debts Discharged in Bankruptcy

 "Taxpayers who file for bankruptcy are generally not required to include canceled debt in taxable income," explains Cindy Hockenberry, an enrolled agent and tax information analyst with the National Association of Tax Professionals.